prathamesonar/LearningMap/README.md

 -----

-# LearningMap
+# LearniMap

-LearningMap is an intelligent learning path generator.
+LearniMap is an intelligent learning path generator.
 Enter any topic you want to learn, select your skill level (Beginner, Intermediate, or Advanced), and let AI generate a customized, interactive mind map of your learning journey.

 This application provides a structured, node-based map where each node represents a sub-topic.
 You can click on any node to get curated learning resources, including articles, videos, books, and courses, sourced in real-time.